How to make a Rag Quilt – DIY Denim Quilt

-Do you collect old worn out jeans?
+Do you collect old jeans?
 Do you wonder what to make with them?
 Then this denim rag quilt is the perfect solution!!
 Old jeans are a great source of hard wearing versatile fabric.
 I always have a stash, gratefully receiving any donations!

-A denim rag quilt is perfect for anyone wishing to tackle a large denim stash.
-Its a great project for those considering making a quilt for the first time.
+A jean quilt is perfect for anyone wishing to tackle a large denim stash.
+It is a great project for those considering making a quilt for the first time.
 You don’t need to be a precise sewer or spends hours cutting out (as you can tell these are the aspects which put me off making a standard quilt!!).
 Wonky seams add to the casual quality of this denim rag quilt.

 We are fortunate to have a spare bedroom, with none of our family local the room is used by regular visiting parents doting on their grandkids.
 The room is rather bland, ready to serve its function.
 It needs a touch of personality, preferably some upcycling.

-I took inspiration from some beautiful denim quilts on line.
-A denim rag quilt deals with my bulky denim stash, and is relatively quick and easy:)
+I took inspiration from some beautiful denim quilts online.
+A blue denim rag quilt deals with my bulky old jeans stash, and is relatively quick and easy:)

 You will be making panels of quilted denim, and then sewing the panels together.
-Decide on the size of quilt
+Decide on the size of your finished denim rag quilt.

-Layout out your pieces in order to choose which denim you like next to each other.
+Layout your pieces in order to choose which denim you like next to each other.
 Pile up in the order you would like to sew them in, varying the tones of denim.

 To sew your first two pieces of denim trim your denim to provide a straight line down the grain (this is often easier to see on the back of the fabric).

-Lay down the first piece of denim right side to the table, next lay your lining right side up, then your second piece of lining right side towards the table, and lastly your second piece of denim right side facing you.
+Lay down the first piece of denim wrong side facing, next lay your lining right side up, then your second piece of lining the wrong side up, and lastly your second piece of denim right side facing you.
 Stitch a seam 5/8″ wide.
 If your machine struggles to cope with the layers of denim ensure you are using a denim needle and try a walking foot.
 Check out my video for how to sew denim.

 Trim the pillowcase lining to the width of the denim panel.